z0r8a/methodology/README.md

 - CORS with Open or Misconfigured Origins
 - CORS with Insecure Cookies
 - CORS with Malicious Request Forging
+- Insecure CORS Configuration in Mobile Apps with Webviews

 ### 11. Security Headers Issues
 - Missing or Misconfigured HTTP Security Headers